-iOS 11 unveiled a handy feature that identifies any QR codes seen through the camera’s viewfinder. iOS 12 lets you also scan QR codes via a new Control Center shortcut that functions even if the auto-scanning option for the Camera app has been disabled in Settings.
+iOS 11 brought the ability to identify QR codes seen through an iPhone or iPad’s camera viewfinder. iOS 12 added a handy Control Center shortcut that works even when auto-scanning for the Camera app has been disabled in Settings.

 Here’s how to use this time-saving feature.

 How to scan QR codes via Control Center

 First, you must add the shortcut to your Control Center.

 1) Open the Settings app on your iPhone or iPad.

 4) Tap the little green plus symbol next to Scan QR Code underneath the More Controls heading to activate the shortcut and add it to your Include list.

 You can now use Control Center to perform a quick QR code scan.